DoozyDoz/Yasarna/README.md

 1. Fork this repository to your GitHub account.

-2. Create a new branch from the `master` branch for your changes.
+2. Create a new branch from the `main` branch for your changes.

 3. Make your desired changes, following the project's coding guidelines.